 It was a responsibility they shirked for as long as possible.
 Who can blame them?
 Policing content written by all the kooks, crooks, and other malignant forces on the internet is a huge task.
 Unlike bundling detailed psychographic and biographic data about all the world’s citizens for the benefit of influence peddlers, making sure the content you deliver doesn’t destabilize society is neither fun or profitable.
-It’s much easier and cheaper to pretend you’re doing the world a favor by being hands off and spin out fairly tales about how an invisible, all-knowing force called the “Wisdom of the Crowd”–coupled with mystical, rudderless algorithms–exist to make us all OK.
+It’s much easier and cheaper to pretend you’re doing the world a favor with fairly tales about how an invisible, all-knowing force called the “Wisdom of the Crowd”–coupled with mystical, rudderless algorithms–exist to make us all OK.

 But the recent high-profile blow back from their self-justified aloofness was too much to bear as it became a real threat to their reputations.
 And so their insulting charade that it was impossible for them to thwart harmful content is coming to a merciful close.
 The Big Three have all taken reactive and some minimal proactive measures to assuage advertisers and a concerned public.
 One of the more promising developments was Facebook’s announcement that they would crack down on anti-vaccination content.
 A more tepid response by Twitter was to integrate links to reputable information sources about vaccines into search results.
 YouTube did something similar and also demonetized anti-vaccination accounts (which probably doesn’t amount to much).